dcdc-io/taiko-screencheck/README.md

 ![Node.js CI](https://github.com/dcdc-io/taiko-screencheck/workflows/Node.js%20CI/badge.svg)

+## Installation

+`npm install taiko-screencheck --production`

+_note: the `--production` flag makes for a smaller install - contributors should fork the git repository instead_

 ## Introduction

 taiko-screencheck is a taiko plugin that assists visual regression testing by tracking changes to screenshots.
-It introduces a `screencheck` method that has the same signature as the built-in `screenshot` method, except that it returns the result of comparing this screenshot to a reference screenshot normally stored in a `/reference` subdirectory of the the working directory.
+It introduces a `screencheck` method that has the same signature as the built-in `screenshot` method, except that it returns the result of comparing this screenshot to a reference screenshot normally stored in a subdirectory of the the working directory.

 By default `taiko-screencheck` will automatically create a directory for screenshots whenever taiko is loaded.
-It is recommended that test developers use the `screenshot.setup` method to override this behaviour with information particular to a given test run.
+It is recommended that test developers use the `screenshotSetup` method to override this behaviour with information particular to a given test run.

 ## Taiko Methods